Write Better IoT Firmware Using AI - Join our webinar on November 12th

 swan micro usb

 3. Press and hold the BOOT button on the Swan, press and release RESET, then release BOOT to cause the Swan to jump into its bootloader.
-IMPORTANT: This sequence must be performed each time you want to upload new firmware to the Swan!
+This sequence must be done every time you want to upload firmware to the Swan.

 4. Proceed to the Blink the Onboard LED instructions below.